-3.3.1 CE/ICA Inputs
+3.2.1 Environmental Outputs

-The following tables present the derivation of inputs for the CE/ICA analysis.
-To measure the output of the environmental plan, the future without and future with project average annual habitats (AAHU) were calculated from environmental models.
-The difference between them, net AAHU, then represents to output or gain for that measure.
-A summary of the AAHUs is shown in Table 9.
-A full discussion of the underlying modeling and calculations made to derive the AAHUs is presented in the environmental technical appendix.
+The following tables present the derivation of inputs for the CEICA analysis.
+To measure the output of the environmental plan, the future without (FWOP) and future with-project (FWP) average annual habitat units (AAHU) were calculated from environmental models.
+The difference between them, net AAHU, then represents the output or gain for that measure.
+A summary of the AAHUs is shown in Table 3.2.
+A full discussion of the underlying modeling and calculations made to derive the AAHUs is presented in the environmental technical appendices.

-Table 9.
-FWOP, FWP and Net Average AAHUs for Partially Formed Plans
+Table 3.2.
+FWOP, FWP and Net Average Annual Habitat Units (AAHUs)s for Alternatives